Jimmyj30/spreadsheet-website/spreadsheet-graphs-api/README.md

         - `xCurveStraighteningInstructions` is an `instruction`
   - `GET`
     - **Gets a data table by id**
-      - you can also send a `GET` request to `<API_URL>/api/data-tables/x?view-by-firebase-uid=true` in order to get the data table corresponding to the user associated with the firebase token sent in the response headers.
+      - A `GET` request can also be sent to `<API_URL>/api/data-tables/x?view-by-firebase-uid=true` in order to get the data table corresponding to the user associated with the firebase token sent in the response headers.
     - In headers:
       - `Authorization`: `Bearer <FIREBASE_TOKEN>`
   - `DELETE`